AndreasMadsen/dprof/README.md

       line: Number
     }, ...
   ],
-  init: Number,    // Timestamp for when the async operation is requested,
+  init: Number,    // Timestamp for when the async operation is requested.
-                   // relative to process start in nanoseconds.
-  before: Number,  // Time passed from `init` until the async callback is
+  before: Number,  // Timestamp for when the callback is about to be called.
-                   // called.
-Also in nanoseconds.
-  after: Number    // Time passed from `init` until the async callback is
+  after: Number    // Timestamp for when the callback is finished.
+                   // All timestamps are relative to the process startup time
-                   // is completed.
-Also in nanoseconds.
+                   // and the unit is nanoseconds.

   children: [      // Shows async operations created in the callback
     Node, ...